 Until more conclusive management techniques are forwarded from researchers, there are ways to keep laminitis-prone horses out of harm's way.
 These horses should only be allowed to graze pastures with grass species known to produce small quantities of fructan.
 Regulating time of grazing is another management strategy.
 By avoiding pasture exposure during the midday hours, horses are unlikely to consume sufficient fructan to cause laminitis.

 Equine Metabolic Syndrome

 Once Pituitary Pars Intermedia Dysfunction (PPID) has been ruled out as a possible cause of the laminitis, veterinarians should look to EMS.
-Studies undertaken by researchers at the University of Missouri suggest that hyperproduction of cortisol by peripheral tissues could be a factor in the clinical appearance of obesity-associated laminitis.
+Studies undertaken by researchers at the

 While obesity-associated laminitis is not well understood among researchers and veterinarians, affected horses may go on to lead otherwise healthy lives if treatment is swift and diligent.
 Recommended treatments center on corrective trimming and shoeing, use of nonsteroidal anti-inflammatory medications for pain, and strict diet.
 Forced exercise can be imposed once all laminitis-related pain has abated.